Andrew-Pynch/nvim-ctx-dump/README.md

 - Copy all context files (paths and contents) to the clipboard
 - Clear the entire context when needed
 - Automatically saves context between Neovim sessions
+- Project-scoped contexts (contexts are separate for each working directory)
+- Open files directly from the context menu by pressing Enter

 ## Installation